aceinnolab/Inkycal/README.md

 3. Your city's name and your country code (so the correct weather can be displayed) (e.g. `New York, US`)

-## Further Information
-Don't forget to check out the **wiki**.
+## Don't forget to check out the Wiki.
 It contains all the information to customising, understanding and setting up the script.

 ### Contact
 * Website: ace-laboratory.com